 The trio faces the woods.
+Keith holds a rope tied around Coop's waist.

 Coop leads.
 He holds the directions.
 Mike totes a shovel.
 Keith brandishes a knife for Coop to see.

 Coop, right?
 Be smart.
 We find the treasure and we let you go.
-Any screw-ups and... well, you'll wish you hadn't.
+Any screw-ups and well, you'll wish you hadn't.